Cuban Anti-Slavery Committee: Political Legacies

 The Committee had a lasting impact on political movements during the time period.
 Organizing centers in support of Cuban abolition appeared throughout the country, including in Charleston, Key West, and Washington D.C.
 Support for Cuban revolutionaries was shown through resolutions passed by the California State Colored Men's Convention and the National Civil Rights Convention.
 Individual states showed their support for the movement.
 Resolutions were passed by the Louisiana and Florida legislatures, and South Carolina lieutenant governor A. G. Ranier frequently indicated his support as well.
 Even after having their petition rejected by President Grant, leaders of the Committee continued their work, hoping that the next president would support their cause.
 The public support continued, most notably with a mass meeting in Philadelphia a year later featuring Garnet.
 Ultimately, the Cuban Anti-Slavery Committee's leaders became part of the American Foreign Anti-Slavery Society, seeking to broaden their cause beyond Cuba.

-Ten Year's War
+Ten Years' War

-Ultimately, the United States did not intervene militarily in the Ten Year’s War.
+Ultimately, the United States did not intervene militarily in the Ten Years' War.
 The Grant administration made attempts to negotiate a peaceful resolution which tolerated Spanish sovereignty and enforced emancipation.
 These efforts, by and large, failed.
 As the war approached an end, the Grant administration adopted certain requirements which the United States expected Spain to meet in order to ensure continued American neutrality.
-Spanish failure to meet these norms formed a part of the rationale for the 1898 Spanish-American War.
+Spanish failed to meet these demands and in 1878 Cuban rebels reluctantly signed the Pact of Zanjon, effectively ending the insurgency and ceding power to the Spanish.
+A year later, in what Cubans called La Guerra Chiquita (the Little War) insurgents once again rebelled and lost.
+It wasn't until 1895 with the Cuban Revolutionary War, that insurgents once again rebelled against the Spanish to demand their independence.
+In 1898 the United States intervened in the Cuban Revolutionary War.
+During this period, slavery formally ended in Cuba in 1886.